 Add a Leaf

 Draw a simple leaf shape to one side of the flower.
-It should just be a partial leaf as though it is poking out from behind the flower.
-Drawing a line down the center is helpful.
-Once again, use satin stitch, working from the outside of the leaf to the center line.
+Make it a partial leaf, as though it is poking out from behind the flower.
+Draw a line down the center of the shape.

 - Stitching from the outside of the leaf to the centerline, work satin stitch along one side of the leaf, then the other.